 - Have students partner up and practice reading to each other while you are working with other students.

-- Students may choose to share and talk about their book in front of the class.
+- Encourage students to share and talk about their book in front of the class.